In light of the recent U.S. Supreme Court case of Clark v. Rameker, creditors will begin to zero in on Inherited IRAs.

 What is an Inherited IRA?
 These are IRAs inherited by non-spouse beneficiaries.
 Typically, spouses rollover IRAs and become the IRA owner if they are designated as the beneficiary.
 But non-spouse beneficiaries do not have that option.
 Characteristics of an Inherited IRA are as follows:

-3. The Beneficiary can withdraw the entire fund at anytime without a tax penalty but must pay income tax on the total fund.
+- The Beneficiary can withdraw the entire fund at anytime without a tax penalty.

 In the Clark v.
 Rameker case, the mother left her daughter a $450,000.00 IRA on her death.
 The daughter took MRD for nine years then filed for Chapter 7 bankruptcy when the IRA was valued at $300,000.00.
 The daughter claimed the IRA as an exempt retirement fund which was protected from creditors.
 Previously, the Fifth Circuit had ruled that an Inherited IRA was protected, but the Seventh Circuit created a conflict with the Fifth Circuit by ruling that the Inherited IRA was not protected.
 Based on this conflict, the U.S. Supreme Court heard the case and upheld the Seventh Circuit ruling.

 Simply stated, your IRA will be a target for creditors on your death if it is left to a non-spouse beneficiary since the IRA will be classified as an Inherited IRA.

 WHAT CAN YOU DO TO PROTECT YOUR IRA FOR YOUR BENEFICIARIES?

 Something that I have done for years with clients is prepare an IRA Designated Beneficiary Trust (DBT).